Pennsylvania Septic Tank Regulations — 25 Pa. Code Chapter 73, Act 537

 - Maximum 4 compartments or 4 tanks in series.

-For a 3-bedroom home at 400 gpd design flow, required tank capacity is typically 1,000 gallons minimum.
-A 1,000-gallon two-compartment tank satisfies PA Section 73.31, as do two 500-gallon tanks in series.
+For a 3-bedroom home with a 400 gpd design flow, the required tank capacity is usually at least 1,000 gallons.
+A 1,000-gallon two-compartment tank meets PA Section 73.31 standards, as do two 500-gallon tanks placed in series.

 Act 537 Official Plans

-Pennsylvania's Sewage Facilities Act (Act 537) requires every municipality to prepare and maintain an "Official Plan" documenting how sewage is handled — whether by sewer connection, community onlot systems, or individual onlot systems.
-When you propose a new onlot installation, your project must either:
+Under Pennsylvania's Sewage Facilities Act (Act 537), every municipality must create and maintain an "Official Plan" that shows how sewage is managed, whether through sewer connections, community onlot systems, or individual onlot systems.
+If you're planning a new onlot installation, your project must either fit within the existing plan or require a plan revision.

 - Fit within the municipality's existing Official Plan, or